sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set1.md

 An Elastic IP (EIP) is a static, public IPv4 address associated with an Amazon Web Services (AWS) account.
 Unlike standard public IP addresses that can change when an instance is stopped or terminated, EIPs remain constant, allowing you to ensure uninterrupted access to your AWS resources.
 AWS typically allows each AWS account to create and associate up to five EIPs per region by default.
 However, you can request an increase in this limit if you have a valid use case that requires more EIPs.
 It's important to note that EIPs are a finite and valuable resource in AWS, so they should be used judiciously and only when necessary to meet your infrastructure's requirements.

 ## what are diff storage classes in s3?
+Amazon S3 (Simple Storage Service) offers several storage classes, each designed to address different use cases and cost requirements.
+Here are the primary storage classes in Amazon S3:

+1. **Standard**: Amazon S3 Standard storage class is designed for frequently accessed data.
+It offers high durability, availability, and low latency.
+It's suitable for a wide range of use cases, including storing frequently accessed data, backups, and content distribution.

+2. **Intelligent-Tiering**: This storage class uses machine learning to automatically move objects between two access tiers (frequent and infrequent access) based on changing access patterns.
+It optimizes costs while maintaining performance.

+3. **Standard-IA (Infrequent Access)**: S3 Standard-IA is designed for infrequently accessed data but with the same performance characteristics as Standard storage.
+It provides a lower storage cost compared to Standard while offering quick retrieval when needed.

+4. **One Zone-IA**: This storage class is similar to Standard-IA but stores data in a single availability zone, making it more cost-effective.
+However, it doesn't provide the same level of data durability as Standard-IA.

+5. **Glacier**: Amazon S3 Glacier is designed for long-term archival of data that is rarely accessed.
+It offers very low storage costs but has a retrieval time measured in minutes to hours.
+Glacier is suitable for data archiving and compliance purposes.

+6. **Glacier Deep Archive**: This is the lowest-cost storage class in S3, designed for data that is archived for long-term retention and rarely, if ever, accessed.
+Retrieval times are in hours.
+It's suitable for compliance and data preservation use cases.

+7. **S3 Outposts**: This storage class is designed for storing data on AWS Outposts, which are fully managed, on-premises extensions of AWS.
+It allows you to use S3 in your data center while still benefiting from AWS S3 features and APIs.

+8. **S3 Intelligent-Tiering Archive Access**: This storage class is an extension of the Intelligent-Tiering storage class, optimized for archiving infrequently accessed data.
+It automatically moves data to an archive access tier, further reducing costs.

+9. **Deep Archive One Zone**: Similar to Glacier Deep Archive, this storage class offers lower costs but stores data in a single availability zone, reducing durability compared to the standard Deep Archive.

 ## How can you secure the access to your s3 bucket?
+Securing access to your Amazon S3 bucket is crucial to protect your data and prevent unauthorized access.
+Here are some best practices for securing access to your S3 bucket:

+1. **Bucket Policies**: Use bucket policies to define fine-grained access controls.
+You can specify who can access the bucket, which actions they can perform, and from where they can access it.
+Bucket policies are written in JSON and can be attached to the bucket.

+2. **IAM (Identity and Access Management)**: Create IAM users or roles with specific permissions to access your S3 bucket.
+Grant the minimum necessary privileges to users or applications based on the principle of least privilege.

+3. **Access Control Lists (ACLs)**: Use S3 ACLs to grant or deny permissions at the object level.
+ACLs can be used in combination with bucket policies to further refine access control.

+4. **Cross-Origin Resource Sharing (CORS)**: If your bucket serves content to web applications from different origins, configure CORS to control which domains can access your bucket's resources.

+5. **S3 Block Public Access**: Enable S3 Block Public Access settings at the account level and/or bucket level to prevent public access to your bucket.
+This includes blocking public ACLs and bucket policies.

+6. **Versioning**: Enable versioning on your bucket to retain multiple versions of an object.
+This can help protect against accidental or malicious deletion of objects.

+7. **Logging and Monitoring**: Enable S3 Server Access Logging to track requests made to your bucket.
+Set up CloudWatch alarms and AWS Config rules to monitor and alert on suspicious or unauthorized access.

+8. **MFA (Multi-Factor Authentication) Delete**: Require MFA authentication for certain high-impact S3 operations like object deletions.
+This adds an additional layer of security.

+9. **VPC Endpoints**: If your S3 bucket is in a Virtual Private Cloud (VPC), use VPC endpoints to access S3 privately over your VPC's network, bypassing the public internet.

+10. **Data Encryption**: Enable server-side encryption for your objects using SSE-S3, SSE-KMS, or SSE-C to protect data at rest.
+You can also use client-side encryption before uploading data to S3.

 ## what is snowball?
 AWS Snowball is a physical data transport service provided by Amazon Web Services.
 It's designed to help customers transfer large amounts of data into or out of the AWS cloud securely, quickly, and cost-effectively.
 Snowball devices are rugged, tamper-resistant storage appliances that come in two versions: the Snowball Edge and the Snowball.